 Both fixed and adjustable rate mortgages can have an interest-only payment.
 What this means is that for a certain amount of time during the loan term, you’re allowed to pay only enough to cover the interest portion of your payment.
-You can still pay principal when you wish, but don’t have to if your budget is tight.
+You can still make principal payments when you wish, but you don’t have to if your budget is tight.
 There is a myth that with interest-only mortgages, you don’t build equity.
 This is not necessarily true, since you can build equity through home appreciation.
-The benefit to interest-only mortgages is that you increase your cash flow by not paying principal.
+The benefit to interest-only mortgages is that you increase your cash flow by not paying on the principal.

 Remember to ask your mortgage lender or mortgage banker plenty of questions about which mortgage is right for you and your situation.